CaOaC/Processivity/README.md

 # Processivity

-The processivity model for simulate chromosome jet and mitotic chromosome folding
+The processive grappling motor model for active chromosome.

 ## ✨ Features

 - Simulates the processive grappling motor
-- Supports chromatin jets and mitotic chromosome folding
-- Implements Condensin I / II motor activity models with residence
+- Implements Condensin I / II motor activity models with residence time and extrusion speed.
 - Compatible with OVITO for visualization of `.dump` and `.data` trajectory files

 ## 📦 Dependencies